vimalmenon/backend.completeautomate/README.md

 <summary><strong>TODO Items</strong> (click to expand)</summary>

 - [ ] Improve features
+    - Offline Feature
       - [ ] Script to upload data from local to DB
       - [ ] Script to download data from db to local
+      - [ ] Should be able to list keep some offline data
     - [ ] Should be able to run the GUI and Flow Offline
       - [x] Check Offline and Upload the data
     - [ ] Start multiple tasks in parallel